 Read the instruction a couple of times and check the contents of the kit are all present and undamaged.
 Verify the kit is correct for your vehicle.

-Fitting the in channel shade entails fitting the shade lip into the window rail, open all windows before starting.
-Avoid fitting vent shades on a cold day, while they are flexible at normal temperatures, low temperature fitting risks cracking the shades and warranty won’t cover that.
+Fitting the in-channel shade entails fitting the shade lip into the window rail, open all windows before starting.
+Avoid fitting vent shades on a cold day, while they are flexible at normal temperatures, low temperature fitting risks cracking the shades, and the warranty won’t cover that.
 Shades are normally marked left and right or stamped L and R.